Pipeline

 • push_constant_ranges, which let us configure its push constants.

 We have not introduced push constants before.
 They are a way to quickly pass small amounts of information (hardware-dependent, at least 128 bytes) to a pipeline by directly storing it inline within the GPU command that starts the pipeline’s execution.
-We will not need them in this Gray-Scott reaction simulation because a simulation step needs no input other than the input image, which itself is way too big to fit inside of a push constant.
+We will not need them in this Gray-Scott reaction simulation because there are no simulation inputs that vary on each simulation step other than the input image, which itself is way too big to fit inside of a push constant.

 Therefore, the only thing that we actually need to pay attention to in this pipeline layout configuration is the set_layouts descriptor set configuration.